-Summer is almost over, I've got my summer Jdrama selections lined up, but I'm just now finishing my shows from the spring.
+Summer is almost over, I've got my summer Jdrama selections lined up, but I'm just now finishing my shows that aired in the spring.
 What else is new?
-The two shows I that watched from the spring 2017 broadcast season can be found with English subs here and here.
+Here are the two shows that I watched with English subtitles from spring 2017:

 リバース (REVERSE) - TBS/2017